Stuyk/altv-athena/documentation/faq.md

 ## Why should I buy this framework?

-If you're looking for a framework where you get the basics and you get to build off the rest then this is it.
-It will give you everything that you will need to spin up your very own Roleplay Server without breaking the bank to hire other Developers.
+You will be able to startup a Roleplay server almost out of the gate by the time the core features of this project are completed.
+It's written in a way that makes it extendable and can tap into the various utilities that are built into this script.
 You get my experience, and intellectual knowledge crafted into a neat package for your consumption.
 You get the right to modify, and use this framework by simply supporting the core development work needed to create a stable experience.

 ## Do you provide custom support / scripts?

 I provide basic support for getting it running.
-However, I don't have enough time in my day to contribute to your project.
-The goals of Athena are solely my own and the features in which I target are dependent on what is needed before I can deploy another feature.
+However, I will not be providing support for writing most scripts.
+Users may tap into the shared knowledge in the Athena Discord to get some guidance on how to create or construct new scripts.

 ## Will all features be free?